2026 Women's European Volleyball Championship: Venues

 Four venues in four countries will host the tournament.
 Each venue will host a group, while Istanbul and Brno will organise the knockout stage, with Istanbul hosting the semi-finals and finals.
 The currently in construction Arena Brno in Brno was supposed to be used for Czech's portion of the tournament, but had to be replaced by the Brno Exhibition Centre due to the arena not being built in time.
 The Winning Group Arena was also considered as Brno's replacement.
-This would've been the first major tournament held in Arena Brno.
+This would have been the first major tournament held in Arena Brno.